Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 the nonce-based deduplication system.
 You only see one message.

-already received it via mesh, the server copy is deduplicated on your device.
+already received it via mesh, the duplicate is deduplicated on your device.

 Yes.
 All mesh payloads are encrypted before transmission.
 Relay